|1OHR protein & ligand (Protease inhibitor, drug, 10 DoFs)||ligand, receptor||results page|

 |1SKJ protein & ligand (SH2 domain inhibitor, peptidomimetic, 15 DoFs)||ligand, receptor||results page|

 |4D0D protein & ligand (MHC binder, peptide, 26 DoFs)||ligand, receptor||results page|

 As part of its pre-processing steps, DINC automatically performs a number of repair and cleanup operations on the receptor and ligand provided as input.

-The grid box defines the volume that is considered for ligand sampling; it should include the receptor's binding cleft, and it should be large enough to acommodate the ligand.
-The grid box also defines which atoms of the receptor are considered by the scoring function during the energy computation; the interaction energies are pre-computed for a probe atom at the grid points within this box.
-Therefore, the position and dimensions of the grid box depend on the specific receptor and on the orientation of the structure in the input file.
-To find appropriate values, users have to use a proper graphical interface such as autodocktools (ADT) or available plugins for popular visualization tools.
-Additional information can be found at the links below.
+The binding box defines the volume that is considered for ligand sampling; it should include the receptor's binding cleft and be large enough to accommodate the ligand.
+The binding box also defines which atoms of the receptor are considered by the scoring function when computing binding energies.
+Therefore, the location and dimensions of the binding box should depend on the receptor's structure and its orientation in the input file.
+To find appropriate values, you should use a proper graphical interface, such as AutoDockTools (ADT), or available plugins for molecular visualization tools.
+Additional resources can be found at the links below.